DataHackIL/DataConf/README.rst

 |

-DataConf 2017
+DataConf 2018
 =============

-Held on Thursday, October 4th, between 09:00 and 18:00, `DataConf 2018 <http://dataconf.org/>`_ drew a crowd of over 100 data science and machine learning experts from the top companies in Israel for a day of knowledge sharing.
+Held on Thursday, October 4th, between 09:00 and 18:00, `DataConf 2018 <http://dataconf.org/>`_ drew a crowd of over a 100 data science and machine learning experts from the top companies in Israel for a day of knowledge sharing.

 **Event website:** http://dataconf.org/